Patchworktogether Spotlight: Ben’s Story

 “I’m Ben, and I’m going into my third year studying English at Oxford University.
 In my spare time, I enjoy rowing, drama, writing and debate.”

-We would love to hear about your work as your college’s Disability Rep?
+We would love to hear about your work as your college’s Disability Representative?

 When I was a disability representative for my college at Oxford, I served a pastoral role to students, acting as a bridge between them and figures of authority when they needed support on issues from accommodation to addiction.
 I received emails and texts at all times of day and offered tea and biscuits to (occasionally very distressed) students, trying my best to ensure their situation would not hold them back academically or socially.